 I'm a Millennial M.O.B.
 (Mom of Boys-10 and 13) who loves crafting, my fur-baby, and meeting new people.
 My boys are bright, busy, and have common traits that make school tough.
-This "Momma-bear" understands every learner and family is it's own ecosystem.
+This "Momma-bear" understands each learner and family is it's own ecosystem.

 My masters level OT training is unique; I possess targeted knowledge on: activity analysis, learning theory, adaptation, accommodation, motivation, neuroscience, and sensory elements of memory, learning, and academic achievement.
 By using these tools, I direct students to apply whole-body" methods to their academic goals.